mkristian/dm-hibernate-adapter/README.md

 ### Specs

-* AbstractAdapter specs:

-  `rmvn rake spec:adapter -- -o`
-or
+Test suites:

-  `rmvn test -- -Padapter -o`
+* AbstractAdapter specs: `rmvn rake spec:adapter -- -o` or `rmvn test -- -Padapter -o`

-* dm-core specs:

-  `rmvn rake spec:dm -- -o`
-or
-  `rmvn test -- -Pdm -o`
+* dm-core specs: `rmvn rake spec:dm -- -o` or `rmvn test -- -Pdm -o`

-* transient specs:

-  `rmvn rake spec:transient -- -o`
-or
-  `rmvn test -- -Ptransient -o`
+* transient specs: `rmvn rake spec:transient -- -o` or `rmvn test -- -Ptransient -o`

+Tips:
-when using `rmvn test` there will be a nice html rspec report in **target/rspec-report.html**. to get debug output use (use '--' only once which denotes the beginning of maven options)

-  `-- -Djruby.verbose -e`
+* when using `rmvn test` there will be a nice html rspec report in **target/rspec-report.html**. to get debug output use (use '--' only once which denotes the beginning of maven options) `-- -Djruby.verbose -e`

-you can switch the jruby version by adding to the above commands
+* you can switch the jruby version by adding to the above commands `-- -Djruby.version=1.6.3`

-  `-- -Djruby.version=1.6.3`

-if you are getting OutOfMemory errors, you should try to tune jruby-maven-plugin's [settings](https://github.com/mkristian/jruby-maven-plugins) and set them as properties in 'Mavenfile' - see in that file
+* if you are getting OutOfMemory errors, you should try to tune jruby-maven-plugin's [settings](https://github.com/mkristian/jruby-maven-plugins) and set them as properties in 'Mavenfile' - see in that file (ie. `properties['jruby.jvmargs'] = '-Xmx1024m'`)

-  `properties['jruby.jvmargs'] = '-Xmx1024m'`

-if you are getting problems with specs you can skip that phase:
+* if you are getting problems with specs you can skip that phase: `-- -Dmaven.test.skip=true`

-  `-- -Dmaven.test.skip=true`

 Authors
 -------